-Our student-centred curriculum is designed to lead to positive outcomes for all students, helping them work towards future aspirations, whilst engaging them in the learning process.
+Our student-centred curriculum is designed to engage learners and promote a love of learning beyond the curriculum.
+It aims to lead to positive outcomes for all students, helping them develop as individuals and work towards future aspirations, whilst engaging them in the learning process.
 Our curriculum strives to offer the flexibility needed to address a student’s particular or additional needs in a creative way.

 In years 7 and 8, students experience the full range of subjects, giving them a broad and balanced foundation for their learning.
 They are already involved in shaping their curriculum through the choice of modern foreign language studied and are able to opt to study a second language in year 8.